 The Arizona Trail is divided into Passages.
 The CV 50/50 uses most of Passages 7 & 8, which link the Santa Rita Mountains south of the Tucson Basin to the Rincon Mountains on the east side of the Basin.
 Unlike some sections of the Arizona Trail that utilized existing trails, this was new trail built within the past 15 years.
 Parts of the trail skirt the east edge of the Sonoran Desert, where it is bordered by the Mexican Highlands, a transition zone to the Chihuahuan Desert, as well as some of the Sky Islands mountain ranges of southeast Arizona.
 You can find a great illustration of this here.
 These transitions mean the plant communities change depending on where you are on the course.
 At the north end, you’ll be running through saguaro cacti forest near the boundary of Saguaro National Park.
 Below the Gabe Zimmerman Davidson Canyon Trailhead, the saguaros disappear and more often you’ll run past yuccas, with the occasional juniper at unusually low elevations for those trees.
 The scenery is varied and beautiful.
 You’ll see massive mountain ranges all around you, some vistas quite spectacular.
 While the course is relatively flat compared to our trails in the nearby mountains, the 55K still has a total of almost 3,000 feet of climb and the 50-mile has an additional 1,000.
 There are few straight, completely flat sections on this course, which is overall excellent running.

 The CV 50/50 starts and finishes at La Posta Quemada (LPQ) Ranch in Colossal Cave Mountain Park (CCMP).
-It offers three distances, a 50-Mile, 55K (~34 miles), and Half-Marathon (13 miles).
+It offers three distances, a 50-Mile, 55K (34 miles), and a long Half-Marathon (13.6 miles).
 All events feature an out-and-back course.

 From the Start/Finish near the ranch entrance, both 55K and 50-Mile runners will go uphill 0.23 miles to intersect the actual Arizona Trail.
 Right turn (south) takes you up out of Posta Quemada Canyon, toward Cienega Creek.
 You’ll cross some small canyons through some interesting limestone formations.
 Look for the castle up on the hill to your left (east).